stollr/naitsirch-tcpdf-extension/README.md

             ->setBorder(1)             // border format (like in TCPDF::MultiCell)
             ->setColspan(2)            // colspan like in HTML
-            ->setFontSize(10)          // unit for font size is same as defined in TCPDF ->setWidth(125)            // unit for width is same as defined in TCPDF ->end()
+            ->setFontSize(10)          // unit for font size is same as defined in TCPDF ->setMinHeight(10)         // defining min-height of the cell like in CSS ->setPadding(2, 4)         // setting cell padding (inner margin) like in CSS ->setWidth(125)            // unit for width is same as defined in TCPDF ->end()
 ```